Grace Coolidge: Widowhood

-Calvin Coolidge died on January 5, 1933, and Coolidge was discomforted by her sudden independence.
+Calvin Coolidge died on January 5, 1933, and Coolidge was discomfited by her sudden independence.
 She took her husband's place as trustee of Mercersburg Academy, Clarke School, and another local school.
 She inherited his estate of about $700,000.
 Coolidge became a grandmother with the birth of Cynthia Coolidge later that year; she feared becoming an imposing mother-in-law and tried to limit her involvement in the child's upbringing.
 She closely followed the events of the Lindbergh kidnapping, especially during the trial of Richard Hauptmann in 1934.
 With her husband's death, Coolidge started breaking some of the rules he had set for her throughout their lives.
 This was accelerated when she befriended the feminist Florence Adams, who encouraged this new lifestyle.
 Coolidge bobbed her hair, and she began wearing hiking shorts and trousers.
 She learned how to drive a car, and in 1936 she flew in a plane with Governor Trumbull.

 Coolidge became more politically active later in life.
 She helped campaign for the reelection of President Herbert Hoover in the 1932 election.
 She was not entirely opposed to Franklin D. Roosevelt during his presidency, though she did not speak publicly on the matter.
 She avoided involvement in biographies about her husband so as not to look like she was influencing them, though she provided several interviews for biographer Claude Fuess in the years following his presidency.
 She became board president of Clarke School in 1935; she worked directly with classrooms and kept up with research related to hearing aids.
 A false rumor spread that she was to marry Congressman Everett Sanders.

 Coolidge spent much of her time at Adams' vacation home in North Carolina, where the pair found peace from public scrutiny.
 She made her final visit to Washington in December 1934, where she and Adams saw the Works Projects Administration constructing new government buildings and visited the first ladies' gowns collection in the Smithsonian Institution.
 Wearing horn-rimmed glasses to alter her appearance, she was recognized by only a single traffic officer who had once served on the presidential yacht, the USS Mayflower.
 In 1936, Coolidge went with Adams on a six-month tour of Europe where they drove across ten countries.
 When they returned, she sold The Beeches and had Road Forks, a house in Northampton, built for her.
 The pair regularly listened to baseball games over the radio, and on occasion they drove to Boston with their friend Joseph D. Collins to watch a game.
 Coolidge took up reading more heavily around this time and kept up with popular novels.
 Her second granddaughter, Lydia Coolidge, was born in 1939.